crobles-multiplier/postgres-kotlin-mcp/README.md

 - *"What tables are in the production database?"*
 - *"Query the staging database for user statistics"*
 - *"Show me the schema for the orders table in release environment"*
-- *"Get relationships for the users table in staging"*

 ### Relationship Discovery
-- *"What are the relationships for the orders table?"*
 - *"Show me all foreign keys in the customers table"*
 - *"What tables reference the users table?"*
 - *"What JOIN queries can I write with the orders table?"*